banks/consul-snapshot-tool/README.md

 If you want to cross compile it for Linux from another OS (e.g. so you can run the tool on a server where the snapshot file is without moving it or installing Go on the server):

  1. Checkout this repo into your `$GOPATH`.
 (Go modules may also work with go 1.12+, not tried yet).
  2. Compile with `GOOS=linux go build .`.
-Assuming your server has same CPU architecture as the server - if not checkout another resource on cross-compiling Go, it's not hard!
+Assuming your machine has same CPU architecture as the server - if not checkout another resource on cross-compiling Go, it's not hard!
  3. Copy the `consul-snapshot-tool` binary to the linux server and run it there.

  ## Usage

- There is only one way to use this an no options currently.
-It reads from STDIN so:
+ There is only one way to use this and has no options currently.
+It reads from STDIN:

  ```sh
  $ cat /tmp/consul/raft/sna....32/state.bin | consul-snapshot-tool